-- 6. In considering whether there are exceptional circumstances that would justify not imposing the statutory minimum sentence, the court must have regard to: - the particular circumstances of the offence and - the particular circumstances of the offender. either of which may give rise to exceptional circumstances - 7.
-Where the factual circumstances are disputed, the procedure should follow that of a Newton hearing: see Criminal Practice Directions VII: Sentencing B.
+- 6. In considering whether there are exceptional circumstances that would justify not imposing the statutory minimum sentence, the court must have regard to: - the particular circumstances of the offence and - the particular circumstances of the offender.

-8. Where the issue of exceptional circumstances has been raised the court should give a clear explanation as to why those circumstances have or have not been found.
+- 7. Where the factual circumstances are disputed, the procedure should follow that of a Newton hearing: see Criminal Practice Directions VII: Sentencing B. - 8.
+Where the offender has sought to rely on exceptional circumstances, a clear justification should be given for why exceptional circumstances are found or not found.